Ensure you have completed all the steps in the following documents before continuing:

 ... > efm-roadway1 > data

-to the editor workspace Dataflow
+data and drag publish to the editor workspace Dataflow section

-Properties
+Properties section:

 true